Shining7WT/Google-authenticator/README.md

 - **Do not store or manage the secret key in the frontend.**
 - **Store the secret key securely in your backend after 2FA is set up.**
 - **Handle all secret-related operations server-side.**

-This approach ensures the security of your 2FA implementation.
-Let me know if you need further assistance!